hanchon-live/docs/_posts/2021-05-09-landing-with-styled-components-and-react-bootstrap.md

 # Create a basic landing page
 ## Create the LandingPage file:
-After running `yarn create react-app` your folder should look like this:

-{% include figure image_path="/assets/posts/landing-page/landing-tree-start.jpeg" alt="initial landing tree" caption="" %}

-Let's start creating a new folder for all our components:
+After running `yarn create react-app`, let's start creating a new folder for all our components:

 ``` sh
 cd src